Best White Noise Machines 2026: 13 Compared (9 Sources)

 Dreamegg D1~$30Digital24 (white noise + fan + nature + lullabies)YesYesBest budget with nightlightCheck price

-Hatch Rest 2nd Gen~$70DigitalMultiple programsYes (color)Yes (app)Best for babies/nurseryCheck price
+Hatch Rest 2nd Gen~$90DigitalMultiple programsYes (color)Yes (app)Best for babies/nurseryCheck price

 Sound+Sleep SE~$80Digital64 (16 categories x 4 richness)NoYesBest sound varietyCheck price

-Dreamegg D3 Pro~$36Digital29 (white noise + fan + nature)NoYesBest portable/travelCheck price
+Dreamegg D3 Pro~$36Digital29 (white noise + fan + nature)NoYesBest adult portable/travelCheck price

 Best for Each Use Case

-The Magicteam offers 20 non-looping sounds with 32 volume levels in a compact package for under $20, making it the best value in the category.
+The Magicteam offers 20 non-looping sounds with 32 volume levels in a compact package for ~$25, making it the best value in the category and a sustained #1 best-seller on Amazon.
 It runs on USB or AC power, includes a memory function that restores your last settings, and features timer options from 1 to 5 hours.
-NBC News Select recommends it for customizable volume, and it effectively masks intrusive noise at moderate volume levels. [src5, src6]
+NBC News Select recommends it for customizable volume, and it effectively masks intrusive noise at moderate volume levels. [src5, src6, src9]

-The Hatch Rest 2nd Gen is purpose-built for nurseries with app-controlled routines, a customizable color night light, time-to-rise training for toddlers, and a library of white noise, nature sounds, lullabies, and bedtime stories.
+Purpose-built for nurseries with app-controlled routines, a customizable color night light, time-to-rise training for toddlers, and a library of white noise, nature sounds, lullabies, and bedtime stories.
 The Wi-Fi-connected app lets parents adjust volume and sounds without entering the room.
 Sleep Foundation highlights its "Tuck-In" recording feature that lets parents record personalized messages.
-The AAP recommends keeping nursery sound machines below 50-60 dB and at least 7 feet from the crib. [src2, src4]
+The current "Rest+ 2nd Gen" variant adds an 8-hour portable battery mode.
+The AAP recommends keeping nursery sound machines below 50-60 dB and at least 7 feet from the crib. [src2, src4, src8]

-The Dreamegg D3 Pro is the top rechargeable portable sound machine, with a 40+ hour battery life on a single charge and 29 high-fidelity sounds including 7 white noise, 7 fan, and 15 nature options.
+The Dreamegg D3 Pro is the top rechargeable portable sound machine for adults, with 40+ hour battery life on a single charge and 29 high-fidelity sounds including 7 white noise, 7 fan, and 15 nature options.
 Its compact size fits easily in luggage or a diaper bag, and the auto-off timer preserves battery.
 No Sleepless Nights rates it the best rechargeable machine tested, noting its long loop times prevent the repetitive pattern detection that disturbs light sleepers. [src5, src6]

 The Hatch Restore 3 goes beyond a simple sound machine, combining a sunrise alarm clock, customizable ambient light (with lilac and blue wind-down modes), and a library of 21+ built-in sounds.
 The companion app lets you create multi-step sleep and wake routines.
-Sleep Foundation gives it their top design pick for its screen-free bedside experience.
-An optional subscription unlocks additional content including meditations, music, and sleep stories. [src2, src4]
+Sleep Foundation gives it their top overall pick for its screen-free bedside experience.
+An optional Hatch+ subscription unlocks meditations, music, and sleep stories.
+Sleepopolis also names it the best white noise machine overall.
+Tradeoff: the deepest content (~80% of guided audio) requires an ongoing ~$5-10/month subscription. [src2, src4, src8]

 The Dohm Nova uses a real internal fan to produce natural, non-looping white noise — a sound quality that digital machines cannot fully replicate.
 Its 10 fan speed settings and adjustable tone (via rotating outer housing) let you dial in exactly the right pitch and volume.
 The soft amber night light is a welcome addition to the classic Dohm design.
 At maximum volume, it reaches 62.2 dB measured at six feet, enough to mask moderate environmental noise.
-Wirecutter calls the Dohm line their top pick for those who prefer fan-like sounds. [src1, src5]
+Wirecutter calls the Dohm line their top pick for those who prefer fan-like sounds, and Yahoo Health rates it "Best Sound Quality" for 2026 at $70. [src1, src5, src8]

 Best Sound Variety: Sound+Sleep SE (~$80) — Check price